Guelph-Wellington's Commercial Food Waste Diversion Collective

 Be a community leader.
 Give back.

-Through this program, edible food is diverted from landfill and sent to charities that support community members experiencing food insecurity.
+Through this program, businesses and institutions divert edible food from landfill through food donations.
+Surplus food is sent to charities that support community members experiencing food insecurity.
 Food that can’t be donated is converted to high-quality compost for local gardens and farms.

 1